nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all Contacts : `contact list`

-Shows a list of all contacts in the Task Book in the order they were added.<br>
+Shows a list of all contacts in the task book in the order they were added.<br>
-[coming soon!]: Methods for specific forms of listing.
-For now, use a sort command after listing.

 Format: `contact list`

 ### Listing all Tasks : `task list`

-Shows a list of all assigned tasks in the Task Book in the order they were added.<br>
+Shows a list of all assigned tasks in the task book in the order they were added.<br>
-[coming soon!]: Methods to list the tasks separately.
-For now, use a sort command after listing.

 Format: `task list`

 ### Adding a contact : `contact add`

-Adds a contact to the Task Book.
+Adds a contact to the task book.

 Format: `contact add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [#/TAG]…`